 Most people are not familiar with desert climates.
-We have a ‘hot arid’ desert climate in Wadi Rum desert.
+We have a ‘hot arid’ desert climate in Wadi Rum.
 But what does this mean?
 What are the temperatures like in summer?
 Are there a lot of sandstorms?
 How much rain falls annually?
-To learn more about our climate we refer you to our blog ‘An interesting insight on Wadi Rum climate and seasons‘.
+To learn more about our climate, we refer you to our blog ‘An interesting insight on Wadi Rum climate and seasons‘.
 Or read our blogs about the seasons:

 Protecting your head is very important in a desert environment.
-Not only to protect your head from the harsh sunshine but also from wind and sand.
-In the desert we prefer to wear our traditional headwear, the shemagh.
+Not only to protect your head from the harsh sunshine, but also wind and sand.
+In the desert, we prefer to wear our traditional headwear, the shemagh.
 In our blog ‘Bedouin wear: traditional clothes in modern times‘ you can read all about it.
-Whether you choose to also wear a shemagh or other headwear, make sure covers your head and also your neck.
-In case you choose the shemagh, we are more than happy to teach you how to tight it Bedouin style.
+Whether you also choose to wear a headscarf or other headwear, make sure it covers your head and your neck.
+In case you prefer a scarf, we are more than happy to teach you how to tighten it ‘Bedouin style’.

 Preventing your eyes from getting damaged by ultraviolet radiation is very important.
 Especially in the desert as the sun is harsh and almost always there.
 So don’t forget to bring your sunglasses.
 Sunglasses that are close to your face can also give some protection from blowing sand.